EddyLuten/bhreia.com/docs/adventures/blue-skies/places/madame-mollishers.md

 ### The Madame

 Morgan Mollisher is originally from [[rivoni-springs]], part of the infamous Mollisher family in charge of operating the gondolas there.
-She fled to Korban's Landing after she learned that a price was put on her head there by a rival family.
+She fled to Korban's Landing after she learned that a price was put on her head there by a rival family after some scandalous events.

 ### Employees